ericsaupe/scavenger-hunt/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability please send me an email at ericsaupe at gmail dot com.
+If you find a vulnerability please send me an email at eric at starrynightstudios dot com.